Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 We remark that Propositions $2.5$ and $2.6(2)$ of \cite{GM} hold for even degree hyperelliptic curves as in \eqref{eq:ours}.
 The results of Gunther--Morrow are stated for (odd) hyperelliptic curves with a rational Weierstrass point and their hyperelliptic curves are ordered by a slightly different height.
 We phrase the result in terms of densities of polynomials $f(x)$ so that our height is compatible with the height used in \cite{BGW}.
 We record the minor differences in the proofs in the following Lemma:

-\begin{Lemma} For $n$ an even positive integer and $g>n$, for 100\% of squarefree polynomials $f(x)$ ordered by height, the corresponding hyperelliptic curve $H$ given in \eqref{eq:ours} of genus $g$ over $\mathbb{Q}$ have finitely many degree $n$ points not obtained by pulling back degree $\frac{n}{2}$ points of $\mathbb{P}^1$.
+\begin{Lemma} Fix a genus $g \geq 2$ and an even integer $n < g$.
+Then for 100\% of squarefree polynomials $f(x)$ of degree $2g + 2$, ordered by height, the corresponding hyperelliptic curve $H/\Q$ given in \eqref{eq:ours} has at most finitely many degree $n$ points not obtained by pulling back degree $\frac{n}{2}$ points of $\mathbb{P}^1$. \end{Lemma}